Sanglorian/orcus/Orcus Rulebook - current.md

 #### Stacking

-In most cases, modifiers to a given check or roll stack (combine for a cumulative effect) if they come from different sources and have different types (or no type at all), but do **not** stack if they have the same type.
+Modifiers to a given check or roll stack (combine for a cumulative effect) if they have different types (or no type at all), but do **not** stack if they have the same type.
 If the modifiers to a particular roll do not stack, only the best bonus and worst penalty applies.

 #### Modifier Types